Christmas Eve in Miller's Point

 Christmas Eve in Miller's Point is a 2024 American Christmas comedy drama film directed and produced by Tyler Thomas Taormina, who co-wrote the screenplay with Eric Berger.
 It stars Matilda Fleming, Maria Dizzia, Ben Shenkman, Francesca Scorsese, Elsie Fisher, Lev Cameron, Sawyer Spielberg, Gregg Turkington, and Michael Cera, who is also a producer on the film.

 The film premiered at the 2024 Cannes Film Festival on May 17, 2024.
 It was released on November 8, 2024, by IFC Films.

 Premise

 The Balsano family are together for their final family Christmas at their ancestral home.
 However, two of the younger members of the family escape for teenage rebellion.

 Production

 The film is directed by Tyler Thomas Taormina.
 It is written by Taormina and Eric Berger.
 The film is produced by Omnes Films and was produced in association with Crypto Castle Productions and Puente Films.
 Producers include Michael Cera, Krista Minto, Taormina, David Croley Broyles and Duncan Sullivan.

 The ensemble cast includes Michael Cera, Maria Dizzia, Francesca Scorsese, Elsie Fisher, Ben Shenkman, Sawyer Spielberg, Gregg Turkington, Laura Robards, Delancey Shapiro and Matilda Fleming.

 Principal photography took place in February and March 2023 with locations including Smithtown, New York, and was completed on Long Island by 19 June 2023.
+The film is set in 2006 and includes contemporary technologies like cell phones; however, the production design emphasizes "pre-2006" vintage detail, evoking suburban Americana of the 1970s and 1980s.